IHE/ITI.MHD/input/pagecontent/ITI-67.md

 The Document Consumer may supply, and the Document Responder shall be capable of processing, all query parameters listed below.
 All query parameter values shall be appropriately encoded per RFC3986 “percent” encoding rules.
 Note that percent encoding does restrict the character set to a subset of ASCII characters which is used for encoding all other characters used in the URL.

-The Document Consumer shall include search parameter patient or patient.identifier, and status.
+The Document Consumer shall include search parameter *patient* or *patient.identifier*, and *status*.
 The other parameters described below are optional.
 The Document Responder must implement the parameters described below.
 The Document Responder may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored.
-See http://hl7.org/fhir/R4/search.html#errors.
+See [http://hl7.org/fhir/R4/search.html#errors](http://hl7.org/fhir/R4/search.html#errors).

-**patient**
-:This parameter is of type Reference(Patient).
-The Document Consumer may get this reference using the [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profile.
-When the patient parameter is used, the Patient reference would need to be accessible to both the Document Consumer and the Document Responder.

-**patient.identifier**
-:This parameter, of type token, specifies an identifier associated with the patient to which the DocumentReference Resource is assigned.
-See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for additional constraints on the use of the token search parameter type.

-**status**
-:This parameter, of type token, specifies the status of the DocumentReference Resource, or in Document Sharing nomenclature, the availabilityStatus of the Document Entry.
-The Document Consumer shall populate the identifier portion of the token using one of the short codes in Table 3.67.4.1.2.1-1.
-The system portion of the token shall not be populated.

-**identifier**
-:This parameter, of type token, specifies an identifier for this DocumentReference and/or the contained document.
-The search results represent the results of a search on DocumentReference.masterIdentifier and DocumentReference.identifier.
-See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for additional constraints on the use of the token search parameter type.

-**date**
-:This parameter, of type date, specifies the time when the document was created.
-Note: The DocumentReference Resource does not yet have a query parameter for creationTime of the document; it has only a date element which is the creation date/time of the DocumentReference.
-For FHIR R4 we align these two elements so that query will function.
-See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type.

 **author.given** and **author.family**
 :These parameters, of type string, specify the name parts of the author person, which is associated with the DocumentReference Resource, or in Document Sharing nomenclature, the author of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](appendix_z.html#query-parameters) for use of the string data type.